Wynyard, UK – 40 community groups across the North East have won a share of an £11,500 prize pot from the Venator Community Fund.

-The Venator Community Fund has now awarded over £50,000 to schools, community groups and charities across the region since it was established in 2018.
-In 2021, scores of charities and community groups from around the North East region applied to win a grant.
+The Venator Community Fund has now awarded over £60,000 to schools, community groups and charities across the region since it was established in 2018.
+In 2022, numerous charities and community groups from around the North East region applied to win a grant.

 This year, Venator offered a top award of £1,000 to the application that received the most public votes in an online poll, with £750 and £500 awarded to the second and third placed projects.
 Another 37 winners each received a grant of £250.

 Groups were invited to apply online and propose, in no more than 250 words, how their group would use the funding to support teamwork and innovation in their community.